MQTT Protocol Explained: Basics of IoT Messaging and Connected Device Communication

 What is MQTT used for?

-MQTT is primarily used for communication between connected devices in Internet of Things environments.
-It enables sensors, machines, and applications to exchange data efficiently in real time.
+MQTT is used for communication between devices in IoT systems.
+It allows sensors, machines, and applications to exchange data efficiently in real time.

 How does MQTT differ from HTTP?

-HTTP uses a request–response model, while MQTT uses a publish–subscribe system.
-MQTT typically requires less bandwidth and is more suitable for devices with limited resources.
+HTTP uses a request–response model, while MQTT uses a publish–subscribe model.
+MQTT is more efficient for low-bandwidth and resource-constrained devices.

-MQTT supports encryption through TLS and can use authentication mechanisms such as username/password or certificate-based verification to protect communications.
+Yes.
+MQTT supports TLS encryption and authentication methods such as username/password or certificates to secure communication.

 What are MQTT Quality of Service levels?